puppetlabs/puppet-docs/source/windows/writing.markdown

 File Paths on Windows
 -----

-Windows uses the backslash (`\`) as its directory separator character.
+Windows file system APIs accept both the backslash (`\`) and forwardslash (`/`) to separate directory and file components in a path.
+However, several Windows programs only accept backslash.
 Unfortunately, \*nix shells and many programming languages --- including the Puppet language --- use the backslash as an [escape character](http://en.wikipedia.org/wiki/Escape_character).
 The results are unavoidably complicated when using a system that interacts with \*nix and Windows systems as equal peers.

 The following guidelines will help you use backslashes safely in Windows file paths.